 A Remarkable Paradigm Shift

-Last week I was in Brisbane for work and desperately needed a caffeine hit.
-I found a small ‘hole in the wall’ café.
+When I was recently in Brisbane for work and desperately needed a caffeine hit, I found a small ‘hole in the wall’ café.
 You know, the kind you have to go in and pay, then wait outside until it’s ready.
 I went in, ordered, and paid, then stepped out thinking I’d get some sunshine and catch up on emails while I waited.

 As I walked out the door, the gentleman at the coffee machine handed me my coffee and said, “Have a great day”.
 It was 20-30 seconds from when I ordered to when the coffee was in my hand.